 - d) The latest academic transcript/record on an official letterhead,

-- e) Proof of registration and a fee statement.
+- e) Proof of registration and a fee statement (if available).

 - A formal scholarship agreement is to be concluded with Sorghum Trust should a scholarship be awarded.